Title IX/Sexual Harassment

 Incest (non-Title IX): Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

 Quid Pro Quo Sexual Harassment (non-Title IX): One individual conditioning the provision of an aid, benefit, item, or service on another individual's participation in unwelcome sexual conduct.
-This definition includes an employee of the College conditioning the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct.
+This definition includes an employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct.

 Retaliation (non-Title IX): Any adverse action taken against an individual for making a good faith report of a violation of the Policy, filing a good faith formal complaint or complaint in relation to a violation of the Policy, or participating in any investigation or proceeding under the Policy.
 Retaliation includes threatening, intimidating, coercing, harassing or any other conduct that would discourage a reasonable person from engaging in activity protected under the Policy.